 A household name in global media analytics – let’s call them MTI – is using Unravel to support their data operations (DataOps) on Amazon EMR to establish and protect their internal service level agreements (SLAs) and get the most out of their Spark applications and pipelines.
 Amazon EMR was an easy choice for MTI as the platform to run all their analytics.
 To start with, getting up and running is simple.
 There is nothing to install, no configuration required etc. and you can get to a functional cluster in a few clicks.
 This enabled MTI to focus most of their efforts in building out analytics that would benefit their business instead of having to spend time and money on acquiring the skillset needed for setting up and maintaining Hadoop deployments by themselves.
 MTI was very quickly able to get a point that they were running 10’s of thousands of jobs per week.
 About 70% of which are Spark, with the remaining 30% of workloads running on Hadoop, or more specifically Hive/MapReduce.

-Among the most common complaints and concerns about optimizing big data clusters and applications is the amount of time it takes to root-cause issues like application failures or slowdowns or to figure out what needs to be done to improve performance.
+Among the most common complaints and concerns about optimizing modern data stack clusters and applications is the amount of time it takes to root-cause issues like application failures or slowdowns or to figure out what needs to be done to improve performance.
 Without context, performance and utilization metrics from the underlying data platform and the Spark processing engine can laborious to collect and correlate, and difficult to interpret.

 Unravel employs a frictionless method of collecting relevant data about the full data stack, running applications, cluster resources, datasets, users, business units and projects.
 Unravel then aggregates and correlates this data into the Unravel data model and then applies a variety of analytical techniques to put that data into a useful context.
 Unravel utilizes EMR bootstrap Actions to distribute (non-intrusive) sensors on each node of a new cluster that are needed for collecting granular application level data which in turn is used to optimize applications.